 - Interest in serving the greater good.
 As a cybersecurity professional, you’ll be on the front line protecting individuals and organizations from being negatively impacted by cyberattacks and providing peace of mind to fellow citizens.

 Once you’ve gained the necessary understanding of what cybersecurity is and the general skills and characteristics it typically takes to succeed, it’s important to explore the range of career options out there for those with the appropriate education and training.

 What Jobs Can I Get With a Cybersecurity Degree?

 There is a wide array of professional positions out there that fall within the cybersecurity field.
 They are typically broken down by level of education and training, with the number of career options expanding as the level of education increases.

 “A lot of the time when people hear cybersecurity, they immediately think about some kind of hacking.
 Well, it’s not all hacking.
-Cybersecurity has grown so fast that there are many different specializations,” says Mark Veron, an alumnus of NU’s Master of Science in Cybersecurity and Information Assurance program.
+Cybersecurity has grown so fast that there are many different specializations,” says Mark Veron, an alumnus of NU’s Master of Science in Cybersecurity program.
 “You can be an analyst, you can be monitoring different kinds of logs and feeds that are coming in from different companies.
 You can also be on the red team, or the offensive side of security, where you are hacking.
 Or there are management positions.
 There are very fine-grained specializations, there’s a lot to do.”